Department of Defense Office of Inspector General

-The Department of Defense Inspector General (DoDIG) is an independent, objective agency that provides oversight related to the programs and operations of the United States Department of Defense (DoD).
+The Department of Defense Office of Inspector General (DoD OIG) is an independent, objective agency that provides oversight related to the programs and operations of the United States Department of Defense (DoD).
 DoD IG was created in 1982 as an amendment to the Inspector General Act of 1978.

 Background

 The Department of Defense Inspector General was established in 1982.
 The mission of DoD IG; as established by the Inspector General Act of 1978, as amended, (5 U.S.C.
 Appendix); and implemented by DoD Directive 5106.01, "Inspector General of the Department of Defense", is to serve as an independent and objective office in DoD to: